Suren55/Servease---Marketplace/README.md

 - Material UI

 # What you need to know
-- The application is under active construction at the moment
+- The application is currently under active development.
 - AWS Cognito and MongoDB api keys, security keys and passwords are excluded from the project, therefore some of the functionalities may not be accessible.

 ## Authors